Vladimír Brodziansky

-Vladimír Brodziansky (born 8 May 1994) is a Slovak professional basketball player for Partizan Belgrade of the Serbian KLS, the Adriatic League and the EuroLeague.
+Vladimír Brodziansky (born 8 May 1994) is a Slovak professional basketball player who last played for UCAM Murcia of the Spanish Liga ACB.
 He played college basketball for the TCU Horned Frogs.

 College career

 Brodziansky is a native of Prievidza, Slovakia and moved to the United States in August 2014.
 He enrolled at Pratt Community College and played one season, where he averaged 15.3 points and 8.8 rebounds per game.
 Afterwards, he transferred to TCU to play under Trent Johnson.

 After coach Jamie Dixon arrived in 2016, he worked to improve Brodziansky's strength, weight and endurance.
 He had 25 points, 14 rebounds and three blocks as TCU defeated Iowa State 84-77 on 16 January 2016.
 This effort earned him Big 12 player of the week honors.
 As a junior, Brodziansky was named to the Second Team All-Big 12 and Defensive Team.
 He was a key contributor on the team that won the NIT as a junior.
 He averaged 14.1 points per game, and his 82 blocks was the second-highest single season tally in school history.